jarint/ray_tracer_openGL/readme.md

 on visual studio I guess you can just hit the play button.

 ### IMPLEMENTATIONS:
-All basic implementations completed.
-Bonus 1 also completed.
+There are working implementations for ray-sphere, ray-plane, and ray-cylinder intersections.
+This is a CPU-only ray tracer so it's not very performant.
+I'm working on making a GPU-rendered version.

-My implementation of Bonus one borrows a lot of math from David Cobbs derivation and implementation of Ray-Cylinder intersections.
+My implementation of ray-cylinder intersection borrows a lot of math from David Cobbs derivation and implementation of Ray-Cylinder intersections.
 Check the comments in Shape.cpp for more info.
 The link for the page is:

 https://davidjcobb.github.io/articles/ray-cylinder-intersection